tryton/tryton/trytond/doc/topics/views/index.rst

    ``rounded`` or ``circle``.
    The default value is ``square``.

+``filters``
+   A comma separated list of mime type and file extension (starting with a period ``.``) to restrict the files being shown for selection of binary and image widgets.
+   The default value for binary widget is no filter.
+   The default value for image widget is:
+   ``image/png,image/jpeg,image/gif,.png,.jpg,.gif,.tif,.xpm``.

 ``visible``
    When set to ``1`` for :class:`~trytond.model.fields.One2Many` and :class:`~trytond.model.fields.Many2Many` the client may try to read the